Lift High the Cross: Critical analysis

+A recording of the hymn tune, played on the organ.

 The lyrics of "Lift High the Cross" have been subject to discussion.
 Stanley L. Osbourne wrote that the hymn's "images are biblical, its moods expectant, its promises courageous, and its demands costly" while stating that the cross in the hymn is a symbol of the love of Jesus.
 However, there has been a view from Christian scholars that the hymn is an endorsement of the Gospel of John's description of the Passion (remembered on Good Friday) and focuses on the cross as a source of agony rather than as a throne of Jesus.
 Usage of the hymn on Easter Sunday is often contextualized as the cross being a sign of resurrection rather than of death and shame.